Gauravkedia106/QR-Code-Generator/README.md

-QR-Code-Generator Website using HTML,CSS & JavaScript.
+This is QR-Code-Generator Website using HTML,CSS & JavaScript.